MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

               \[Country \<String\>\]: The country or region where the user is located; for example, US or UK.
 Maximum length is 128 characters.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-              \[CreatedDateTime \<DateTime?\>\]: The date and time the user was created, in ISO 8601 format and in UTC time.
+              \[CreatedDateTime \<DateTime?\>\]: The date and time the user was created in ISO 8601 format and UTC.
 The value cannot be modified and is automatically populated when the entity is created.
 Nullable.
-For on-premises users, the value represents when they were first created in Azure AD.
+For on-premises users, the value represents when they were first created in Microsoft Entra ID.
-Property is null for some users created before June 2018 and on-premises users that were synced to Azure AD before June 2018.
+Property is null for some users created before June 2018 and on-premises users synced to Microsoft Entra ID before June 2018.
 Read-only.
 Supports $filter (eq, ne, not , ge, le, in).
               \[CreatedObjects \<IMicrosoftGraphDirectoryObject\[\]\>\]: Directory objects that the user created.